FoalTS/foal/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you think you have found a security hole, please do NOT submit an issue but send an email directly to security@foalts.org.
+If you think you have found a security vulnerability, please DO NOT submit an issue but email security@foalts.org directly.